mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </tr>
 </table>

-We’re calling the `New` instruction on the class `PersonalChef` and storing it into the variable named `frank`.
+We're calling the 'New' instruction on the class 'PersonalChef' and storing it into the variable named 'frank'.
 Once we have the instance, we can set or get its attributes and call its methods.
-Methods are called by using this syntax: `object.method_name()`.
-So if you have a person named `frank` you would tell him to make toast by calling `frank.makeToast()`.
+Methods are called by using this syntax: 'object.method_name()'.
+So if you have a person named 'frank' you would tell him to make toast by calling 'frank.makeToast()'.

-The `New` instruction creates a new instance of the object and calls it’s init () method (if existing).
+The 'New' instruction creates a new instance of the object and calls it's init () method (if existing).
 Any arguments supplied to the object will be passed to the init () method.
-The init () method should return the object instance using `<cfreturn this />` in order to have the same expected behavior as the `CreateObject` instruction.
+The init () method should return the object instance using '<cfreturn this />' in order to have the same expected behavior as the 'CreateObject' instruction.
 If no init () method exists, the object will be returned normally.

 ### Method Parameters

-Sometimes methods take one or more *parameters* telling them **how** to do what they’re suppose to **do**.
-For instance, I might call `frank.makeToast('burned')` for him to burn my toast.
-Or maybe he has another method where I call `frank.makebreakfast("toast","eggs")` for him to make both toast and eggs.
+Sometimes methods take one or more *parameters* telling them **how** to do what they're suppose to **do**.
+For instance, I might call 'frank.makeToast('burned')' for him to burn my toast.
+Or maybe he has another method where I call 'frank.makebreakfast("toast","eggs")' for him to make both toast and eggs.
 Parameters can be numbers, strings, or any kind of object.
-When a method takes a parameter we use the `cfargument` instruction, it’ll look like this:
+When a method takes a parameter we use the 'cfargument' instruction, it'll look like this:

 <table>
 <tr>